villrv/ppae/README.md

 --finetune_checkpoint2 "${finetune_checkpoint2}"
 ```

 If you want to train the model yourself, please refer to `main.py` for the training script and relevant options.
+You probably want to modify the training code to fit your need.